polkadot-developers/substrate-docs/content/md/en/docs/test/unit-testing.md

 }
 ```

-This type of event testing approaches can be seen in action in the tests for the [nomination pool](https://github.com/paritytech/substrate/blob/master/frame/nomination-pools/src/mock.rs) mocks or [staking](https://github.com/paritytech/substrate/blob/master/frame/staking/src/mock.rs).
-Rewriting our previous event testing with this new function, it looks like this.
+You can find examples of this type of event testing in the tests for the [nomination pool](https://github.com/paritytech/substrate/blob/master/frame/nomination-pools/src/mock.rs) or [staking](https://github.com/paritytech/substrate/blob/master/frame/staking/src/mock.rs).
+If you rewrite the previous event test with this new function, the resulting code looks like this:

 ```rust
 fn fake_test_example() {